 5. Problems with the steering knuckles

 Finally, we come to the matter of the steering knuckle that was prone to separating from the control arm and triggering steering issues.
 The vehicle could drag to the side and even tie rod fractures were commonly caused by the steering knuckle issue.

 Luckily, GM noticed this issue and there was a recall that mostly included solving the issue on older first-gen Saturn.
 Steering issues can be quite serious and this type of problem makes it difficult to control the car properly on a straight road, so make sure that you check the steering system before the purchase.

-Which Saturn Vue years to avoid?
+Worst Saturn Vue years to avoid

 So, let’s take a look at it based on Saturn Vue generations to help you decide on the most reliable model year.

 First-generation Saturn Vue (2003-2004 and 2006 model years)

 The first-gen Saturn Vue had quite a few issues more than the second generation which was a more reliable one overall.
 There are several model years to avoid here, and the worst-rated Saturn Vue from the first generation is the 2003 model.